zanaptak/IdGenerator/README.md

 var myId = idGenerator.Next();

-// Get the timestamp from an id as a DateTimeOffset var timestamp = IdGenerator.ExtractTimestamp(myId);
+// Get the timestamp from an id as a DateTimeOffset var date = IdGenerator.ExtractDate(myId);

-// Create a generator instance for Large ids var idGenLarge = new IdGenerator(IdSize.Large);
+// Create a generator instance for Small ids var idGenSmall = new IdGenerator(IdSize.Small);

-// Create a generator instance for Large ids using Microsecond time precision var idGenMicro = new IdGenerator(IdSize.Large, IdTimePrecision.Microsecond);
+// Create a generator instance for Large ids using Microsecond time precision var idGenLargeMicro = new IdGenerator(IdSize.Large, IdTimePrecision.Microsecond);

 // Create a generator that buffers 100 random data blocks between calls to the crypto RNG source var idBuffer = new IdGenerator(bufferCount: 100);